djbpitt/plot/bezier/README.md

 8. Set the lengths of the handles (by default) to 20% of the length of the joining line.
 9. Use the control points in an SVG `<path>` element, employing the `C` (*curve to*) command to create a spline.

+### Embry’s adjustments

-We then make two modifications to Berkers’s method, taken from Embry’s video tutorial (see the link below):
+We then make three modifications to Berkers’s method, taken from Embry’s video tutorial:

 1. Berkers uses the `C` command to create a sequence of cubic Bézier curves from the first knot to the last.
 Because the first and last curves on the spline have only a single control point, Embry uses the `Q` command to create them as quadratic Bézier curves, using cubic curves for all of the other spline segments.
 1. Berkers sets the lengths of the anchors arbitrarily at 20% of the length of the imaginary joining line, so that both anchors coming out of a single knot are the same length.
 Embry explains how to set them at different lengths in a way that provides a smoother curve.
+2. Embry uses a *scaling factor* to control the curviness of the spline; this is added as an additional user-supplied parameter.

-Berkers’s visualizations are created in PHP.
-The ones below apply his method but use XSLT to create the SVG.
+Berkers’s visualizations are created in PHP and Embry’s in JavaScript.
+The implementation below is in XSLT 3.0.

 ## Step by step using XSLT